-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition The expected amount for the remainder of federal Admin and the Con Plan is simply the Year 1 amount Planning multiplied by 4.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan CDBG public - Acquisition , , , , , , , , , , , , , , , , , , , The expected amount for the remainder of federal Admin and the Con Plan is simply the Year 1 amount Planning multiplied by 4.
 Also, the Program Income Economic figure is zero, but changes in programming Development could potentially create Program Income.
-Housing Prior Year resources listed are an estimate Public only based on existing resources and an Improvements approximation of expenditures to be made Public Services between the writing of the Con Plan and 560,001 0 0 560,001 2,240,004 the end of the 2018 Program Year.
+Housing Prior Year resources listed are an estimate Public only based on existing resources and an Improvements approximation of expenditures to be made Public Services between the writing of the Con Plan and the 560,001 0 0 560,001 2,240,004 end of the 2018 Program Year.

-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership 317.860 0 0 317.860 1 271 440 The expected amount for the remainder of the Con Plan is simply the Year 1 amount multiplied by 4.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 317,860 0 0 317,860 1,271,440 The expected amount for the remainder of the Con Plan is simply the Year 1 amount multiplied by 4.
 Also, the Program Income figure is zero, but changes in programming could potentially create Program Income.
 Prior Year resources listed are an estimate only based on existing resources and an approximation of expenditures to be made between the writing of the Con Plan and the end of the 2018 Program Year.
-TBRA 317,860 0 0 317,860 1,271,440
+Other public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 0 0 0 0 321,280 Atypical, special allocation.

-Table 555559 - Expected Resources - Priority Table
+Table 55 - Expected Resources - Priority Table